microsoft/UFO/model_worker/README.md

     "API_MODEL": "YOUR_MODEL"
 }
 ```
 NOTE: `API_BASE` is the URL started in the Ollama LLM server and `API_MODEL` is the model name of Ollama LLM, it should be same as the one you served before.
-In addition, due to model limitations, you can use `use_lite` to enable a lightweight version of prompt to have a taste on UFO.
+In addition, due to model limitations, you can use lightweight version of prompt to have a taste on UFO.